xlwings/xlwings/docs/converters.rst

 Base Converter
 --------------

-When no options are specified, the following rules are applied:
+With no options set, the following conversions are performed:

 * single cells are read in as ``floats`` in case the Excel cell holds a number, as ``unicode`` in case it holds text, as ``datetime`` if it contains a date and as ``None`` in case it is empty.